 There is so much controversy around palm oil outside Malaysia that we forget to look within and appreciate what we have that we are truly blessed with.
 Our Minister of Primary Industries YB Teresa Kok did exactly that with a soft launch of the Love MY Palm Oil Campaign on 8 January 2019.
+This is continued in the Ministry of Plantation Industries and Commodities (MPIC) with Dato' Dr. Mohd.
+Khairuddin Aman Razali as the Minister of MPIC.

 Many Malaysians already use palm oil for cooking because it is the cheapest cooking oil in the market.
 Some believe what is imported and more expensive is better, and believe foreign media streamed on smart phones.
 What they do not realise is how healthy it is as well as value for money.